vinumeris/updatefx/README.md

 UpdateFX
 --------

 UpdateFX is a small, simple automatic online update framework for JavaFX applications.
-It was created for apps developed by the Bitcoin community and has the following features:
+It has the following features:

 * Chrome-style updates which are downloaded and applied in the background whilst your app is running.
 A JFX Task is provided so you can easily connect download progress to a ProgressIndicator.
 Once an update has been applied, you can offer the user a simple "restart now" button.
 * Each new version of the app is stored to the users home directory, thus administrator privileges are not needed to perform an update.
-* Updates are distributed as binary deltas against the app JAR file.
+* Updates are distributed as binary deltas against the app JAR file: they are compact.
-* The update metadata file (index) is signed using Bitcoin compatible keys, thus the same infrastructure used to protect Bitcoin keys can be reused to protect app signing keys.
-* Threshold signing i.e. you can require at least 3 of 5 public keys to sign an update index for it to be accepted.
+* Updates can have titles, descriptions and other metadata that you can optionally display in your UI.
 * Ability for the user to pin themselves to a particular version, so they can downgrade or ignore further updates.
 * Designed for usage with the JavaPackager tool introduced in Java 8.
+* Built for security sensitive apps (originally, apps that work with Bitcoin):
+  * The update metadata file (index) is signed using elliptic curve keys on the secp256k1 curve, thus the same infrastructure used to protect Bitcoin keys can be reused to protect app signing keys.
+  * Threshold signing: you can require at least 3 of 5 public keys to sign an update index for it to be accepted.

 Some things it does NOT provide include: